I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 	continue the activity.

 To make (attacker - a person) strike a blow against (defender - a person):
-	if the attacker is the player, say "You attack "; otherwise say "[The attacker] attacks ";
+	if the attacker is the player, say "You attack ";
+	otherwise say "[The attacker] attacks ";
-	if the defender is the player, say "you, "; otherwise say "[the defender], ";
+	if the defender is the player, say "you, ";
+	otherwise say "[the defender], ";
 	let the damage done be the unarmed combat hit dice of the attacker;
+	let the instrument be nothing;
-	if the attacker carries a weapon
+	if the attacker carries a weapon:
-	begin;
 		let the instrument be the savagest weapon carried by the attacker;
 		let the damage done be the hit dice of the instrument;
 		say "[technique of the instrument] [the instrument]";
-	otherwise;
+	otherwise:
 		say hand-to-hand combat method of the attacker;
-	end if;
 	change the to-hit roll to a random number from 1 to 20;
 	say ", making an attack roll (1d20) of [to-hit roll]";
 	carry out the calculating combat modifiers activity with the attacker;
 	if the instrument is a weapon and the to-hit bonus of the instrument is not 0, modify to-hit roll by the to-hit bonus of the instrument for "wielding a blessed weapon";
+	let the hits be 0;
-	if the to-hit roll <= 2
+	if the to-hit roll <= 2:
-	begin;
 		say " - critical miss (2 or less): ";
-		if the instrument is a weapon
+		if the instrument is a weapon:
-		begin;
-			if the attacker is the player
+			if the attacker is the player:
-			begin;
 				silently try dropping the instrument;
 				if the player does not carry the instrument, say "you dropped [the instrument]!";
 				otherwise say "[the instrument] shook in your hand!";
-			otherwise;
+			otherwise:
 				now the instrument is in the location;
 				say "[the attacker] drops [the instrument]!";
-			end if;
-		otherwise;
+		otherwise:
 			decrease the strength of the attacker by 1;
-			if the attacker is the player
+			if the attacker is the player:
-			begin;
 				say "you actually injure yourself!";
 				if the player is killed, end the game saying "You have fumbled into an inglorious demise";
-			otherwise;
+			otherwise:
 				say "[the attacker] roars with impotent rage!";
-			end if;
-		end if;
 		stop;
-	end if;
-	if the to-hit roll <= 10
+	if the to-hit roll <= 10:
-	begin;
 		say " - miss (3 to 10): no damage done!";
 		stop;
-	end if;
-	if the to-hit roll <= 19
+	if the to-hit roll <= 19:
-	begin;
 		say " - hit (11 to 19), doing [damage done] of damage: ";
 		let the hits be the roll of the damage done;
-		if the hits is 1, say " point"; otherwise say " points";
+		if the hits is 1, say " point";
-	otherwise;
+		otherwise say " points";
+	otherwise:
 		say " - critical hit (20 or more), doing [damage done] doubled of damage: ";
 		let the hits be the roll of the damage done;
 		let the hits be the hits multiplied by 2;
 		say ", doubled up to [hits] points";
-	end if;
 	let the counter-charm be the defensive charm of the attacker;
-	if the defender is affected by the counter-charm begin;
-		say ", soaked up by the [counter-charm] spell.";
+	if the defender is affected by the counter-charm: say ", soaked up by the [counter-charm] spell.";
 		stop;
-	end if;
 	make the defender take hits points of damage.

 Section 3(g) - Missile weapons, lack of